Teachers & Staff

 Over the years Wendy has enjoyed being involved in amateur productions with Cheltenham Operatic and Dramatic Society (CODS), performing at Everyman Theatre in 42nd Street, Crazy for You, and Oliver, also Summer Holiday and A Chorus Line at The Playhouse.
 She also choreographed Sweet Charity and Jesus Christ Superstar for CODS, and has choreographed many productions in her role as a school teacher at The Richard Pate School and Christ Church Primary School.
 She also teaches voluntarily as leader of dance clubs in several local schools.
 Wendy is on the dance committee for Cheltenham Festival of Performing Arts, and has previously sat on the committee for Bristol Dance festival and Pershore Dance Festival.

-Lisa-Marie Crowhurst - Teacher
+Stephanie Reid - Teacher

 Claire Tracey - Teacher

 Claire believes passionately that ballet is for everyone.
 She specialises in teaching adults of all abilities, body shapes and ages - her youngest dancer is 18 and her oldest is 85!